Daxiongmao87/MMAS/README.md

 2. Open command promprt (or terminal) and install virtualenv from pip: 'python -m pip install virtualenv'
 3. Navigate to your project folder and create a virtual environment: 'virtualenv'
 4. Next you'll want to be in the python virtual environment, so navigate to venv/Scripts/activate.bat (or if iin linux, ./venv/Scripts/activate
-5. Type 'python -m pip install -r requirements.txt in the root folder
+5. In the root directory, type 'pip install --editable .'
 6. You now have all the requirements to launch the webserver, and would probably be best working on the project at this step.